danluu/post-mortems/README.md

 [GitHub](https://githubengineering.com/ddos-incident-report/).
 On February 28th 2018, GitHub experienced a DDoS attack, hitting the website with 1.35Tbps of traffic.

-[Gitlab 2014](https://docs.google.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/preview?sle=true&hl=en&forcehl=1#heading=h.dfbilqgnc5sf).
+[Gitlab](https://docs.google.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/preview?sle=true&hl=en&forcehl=1#heading=h.dfbilqgnc5sf).
 After the primary locked up and was restarted, it was brought back up with the wrong filesystem, causing a global outage.
 See also [HN discussion](https://news.ycombinator.com/item?id=8003601).

-[Gitlab 2017](https://about.gitlab.com/2017/02/10/postmortem-of-database-outage-of-january-31/).
+[Gitlab](https://about.gitlab.com/2017/02/10/postmortem-of-database-outage-of-january-31/).
 Influx of requests overloaded the database, caused replication to lag, tired admin deleted the wrong directory, six hours of data lost.
 See also [earlier report](https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident) and [HN discussion](https://news.ycombinator.com/item?id=13537052).

 [Gliffy](https://www.gliffy.com/blog/turtle-and-the-hare).
 While attempting to resolve an issue with a backup system the production database was accidentally deleted causing a system outage.